Television in Sweden: History

 The first television trials took place in February 1935, when a Stockholm radio manufacturer put up a transmitter and started broadcasting films.

 The first trial television broadcasts in Sweden were launched on October 29, 1954, from the Royal Institute of Technology in Stockholm.
-Prior to this, some Swedes could watch television originating in other countries, notably Denmark, where thrice-weekly television broadcasts by the public service broadcaster, Statsradiofonien (now Danmarks Radio) had begun in 1951.
+Prior to this, some Swedes could watch television originating in other countries, notably Denmark, where thrice-weekly television broadcasts had begun in 1951.

 The official launch of television in Sweden took place on September 4, 1956 when the Radiotjänst Television service was launched on the high power Nacka transmitter.
 The service was funded by a license fee with no advertising and was operated by Radiotjänst, which was also in charge of the nation's two radio networks.
 Daily broadcasts started in 1957 and Radiotjänst was renamed as Sveriges Radio.
 The first television news programme in Sweden, Aktuellt, was broadcast on 2 September 1958 and continues to this day on SVT2.

 A second channel was discussed throughout the 1960s.
 It was eventually decided that a second channel would launch and that it would have the same business model as the first channel.
 TV2, as the new channel was called, launched on 5 December 1969 and the first channel was subsequently renamed TV1.
 Both channels were operated by Sverige Radio and funded by licence fees.